AiWaldoh/ssh-web-agent-with-discord-c2/README.md

 # Discord Chat Bot

-This is a Discord chat bot that uses the OpenAI API to generate responses to user messages.
+This is a non updated readme and a Discord chat bot that uses the OpenAI API to generate responses to user messages.
 The bot is designed to be helpful and engaging, providing assistance and conversation to users in a Discord server.

 ## Features